• Skip to primary navigation

 I recommend pressing for at least a half an hour.
 An hour is better if you have the time.
 If you’re really short on time, 20 minutes will do.

-Slices of tofu marinating in Pyrex dish.
+Slabs of tofu marinating in gochujang sauce.

 After it has been pressed, you can put it into a marinade, bake it, grill it, or fry it.